What is a Hip Replacement?

 How Long is Recuperation?

 Recovery varies with each person.
-It is essential that you follow your orthopaedic surgeon's instructions regarding home care during the first few weeks after surgery; especially concerning the exercise program you are prescribed.
+It is essential that you follow your orthopedic surgeon's instructions regarding home care during the first few weeks after surgery; especially concerning the exercise program you are prescribed.
 You should be able to resume most normal light activities of daily living within three to six weeks following surgery.
 Some discomfort during activity and at night is common for several weeks.
 Complete recovery can take from about three to six months.

 While most people will gradually increase their activities and return to doing things like playing golf, doubles tennis, shuffleboard, or bowling, you will be advised to avoid more active sports, such as jogging, singles tennis, and other high-impact activities.